Scary Thoughts In Motherhood: “I Can’t Stop Imagining The Worst Case Scenario!”

 You’re responsible for a vulnerable being and because of that, you’re privy to all the factors that could put them in harm’s way.
 Your brain is wired to be on the lookout.
 While that may be emotionally taxing at times, it makes sense, right?

-Perhaps the only good news about intrusive thoughts is that they indicate absolutely nothing about a mother’s ability.
+One of the most important things to understand about intrusive thoughts is that they don’t tell you anything meaningful about your character, your values, or your abilities as a parent.
 So if this whole post has outlined your reality, you can breathe a sigh of relief knowing that it doesn’t mean anything bad about you as a mom.

 Many women worry that the presence of a disturbing thought somehow indicates that they will act it out.
 (For example, thinking about a child falling down the stairs might make a mom worry for a split second that she will actually push them.)
 That’s something that many people experience outside of parenthood too—it’s just that as a parent, these fears might feel more intense or frequent.
 For example, many of us have stood on a balcony at high heights and worried for a moment whether or not we’d jump.
 But that’s easy to shrug off knowing that we don’t actually intend to do so.